-The Parsippany and Washington Township campuses are patrolled by local police and the Edison Campus has private building security.
+The Parsippany and Washington Township campuses are patrolled by local police.

-Policies Concerning Campus Law Enforcement 2017 lk
+Policies Concerning Campus Law Enforcement 2017 sd

 Centenary University Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Centenary University.
 Centenary University security officers have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.
 Security officers do not possess arrest power.
 Criminal incidents are referred to the local police who have jurisdiction on the campus.
 The Safety and Security Office at Centenary University maintains a highly professional working relationship with the Hackettstown Police Department, All crime victims and witnesses are strongly encouraged to immediately report the crime to campus Security Department and the appropriate police agency.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.